 What Is the Potential Problem in Using IIDs?

 There’s a difference of opinion between what the National Highway Traffic Safety Administration (NHTSA) and companies that sell IIDs consider safe when taking rolling retests.
-According to the NHTSA, drivers are urged to pull off the road to a secure location before taking rolling retests to avoid distracted driving.
+According to the NHTSA, drivers are urged to pull off the road to a secure location before taking rolling retests to avoid distracted driving, emphasizing the importance of adhering to ignition interlock requirements for safety.
 On the other hand, IID companies claim their ignition interlock tests are safe to perform while driving a vehicle.
 One brand, LifeSafer Ignition Interlock, claims:

 Anti–Drunk Driving Advocates Say There’s No Comparison